Key Differences Between OCR and IDP? - iCustoms

-Businesses rely on modern technology, such as intelligent document processing (IDP) and optical character recognition (OCR), to do this.
-Both IDP and OCR play important roles in automated data extraction and document processing, although their capabilities and applications differ.
-In this blog post, we will look into the fundamental differences between IDP and OCR, as well as their respective commercial benefits.
+Businesses rely on modern technology, such as intelligent document processing (IDP) and optical character recognition (OCR) for effective documentation.
+OCR and IDP play important roles in automated data extraction and document processing, although their capabilities and applications differ.
+Many studies show an increasing demand for IDP and OCR for extracting and classifying documents.ย

-In the early stages of reading the documents into the computer, a mechanism called optical character recognition was used.
-To read the text and convert the machine-readable document text from scanned photos or handwritten text.
+Optical character recognition was used in the early stages of reading the documents into the computer.
+To read the text and convert the machine-readable document from scanned photos or handwritten text.
 It is defined as:

 OCR converts handwritten or scanned text into machine-readable text.
 It recognises and converts letter shapes, patterns, and combinations into editable and searchable data using algorithms and pattern recognition.